Northbreeze/Northbreeze.github.io/_posts/2016-01-22-second_blog_post_copy.md

 title: Application of K-means Clustering Algorithm in Society!
 ---

-              “When we have all data online it will be great for humanity.
-It is a prerequisite to solving many problems that humankind                     faces.” – Robert Cailliau
+> When we have all data online it will be great for humanity.
+It is a prerequisite to solving many problems that humankind                     faces.
+> - Robert Cailliau

 As I mentioned in my previous posts, I would like to learn how datascience algorithms and methods can be used for social good and improve human's lives; hence, in this post, I discuss clustering method and its application in society.